You're probably paying too much for car insurance.

-Most consumers stay with the same company year after year, often concluding that steep discounts they get for their loyalty or not having any speeding tickets or accidents means they won’t find better pricing elsewhere.
-That’s usually untrue.
-Although you might be getting a price break from your current company, its competitors will also likely happily offer low prices to lure you away.
+Most drivers stick with the same auto insurance company year after year, and that’s often a costly mistake.
+They don’t shop for lower rates because they believe most companies charge about the same prices or conclude that the steep discounts they get (for their loyalty, or lack of speeding tickets or accidents) mean they won’t find better pricing elsewhere.
+But they’re wrong: Insurance companies charge vastly different rates for the same families and policies, and although you might be getting a price break from your current company, its competitors will also probably offer you deals to gain your business.

-Our comparisons of prices charged by the Twin Cities area’s largest auto insurers found that most area drivers will save $500 or more a year by making a better auto insurance choice.
-Many will save $1,000 or more.
+We compared prices charged by insurers operating in the Twin Cities area for seven illustrative policyholders and found that most area drivers can save hundreds of dollars every year by making better auto insurance choices—many will save more than $1,500.
 For example:

-- Our illustrative couple with two cars living in southern Hennepin County with clean driving records would pay $1,200 per year with GEICO, $1,244 with Travelers, $1,290 with Western National or $1,327 with USAA, compared to more than $3,100 per year with Allstate and MetLife.
+- One of our illustrative couples, with two cars living in western Hennepin County and with clean driving records, would pay $1,166 per year with GEICO or $1,414 with Amica, compared to $2,128 per year with American Family and $2,432 with Allstate.

 You want to buy enough coverage to protect yourself—but not so much that you’re wasting money.
 We advise on that, too.
 The highlights: